-Configuration compliance is not something that can be managed with most device vendor software.
+Configuration compliance cannot be managed with most device vendor software.
 So, organizations often rely on a manual process for device onboarding combined with infrequent audits of the configurations to ensure that compliance is maintained over time.

 Unfortunately, we know that this doesn't work.
-Configuration drift is a given; in any complex network configurations are likely to drift due to changes to software that are made ad hoc and are not recorded or tracked in a comprehensive and systematic fashion.
+Configuration drift is a given, and in any complex network, configurations are likely to drift due to changes to software that are made ad hoc and are not recorded or tracked comprehensively and systematically.